camlischke1/sans-index-template/sec660-gxpn/notes.md

     - cipher block chaining (CBC) mode
         - a plaintext block is XORed with the output of the prior ciphertext block before being encrypted.
         - This new ciphertext block becomes the input to the next encryption routine.
+    - ECB
+        - ECB is the only encryption mode listed that uses the same IV for all blocks.
+        - If two things are encrpyted using ECB with the same plaintext and the end bytes are the same, the initialization vector(IV) must have been the same.
 - Attacks on Encryption
     - oracle padding attack
         - recover plaintext content from a vulnerable cipher block chaining (CBC)-mode block cipher.